Binnington makes 25 saves, Blues win 5-1, eliminate Wild

 Nick Leddy also scored, Colton Parayko added an empty-netter and David Perron had two assists as St. Louis won its first series since defeating the Boston Bruins in the Stanley Cup Final in 2019.

+“It was a tough, tough battle,” Bozak said.
+“That’s a very good team over there.
+It’s kind of a shame we played in the first round of the playoffs.
+It was two of the top teams in the West and they deserve a lot of credit for the season they had.”

 The Blues will travel to Colorado to face the Avalanche in Game 1 of the second round.
-The date and time had not yet been announced.
+The dates and times for the series had not yet been announced.

 Matt Dumba scored in the third period for the Wild, who hit three posts in the game, including two in the third.